hujhax/austin-improv-wiki/Kingston.md

 ### "What's Your Deal?"
 Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[The Hideout Theatre]]:<blockquote><p>We do a loose Harold.</p>

-<p>Cortnie, Frank, Sanjay and I have all played together a bunch.
+<p>Cortnie, Frank, Sanjay and Drew have all played together a bunch.
 Chris and Jillian are from UCBT NY, new to Austin, and they are extremely experienced there.
 Jillian also trained at Jill Bernard's Huge Theater before going to NYC.</p> </blockquote>

 ## More Information
 * [https://www.facebook.com/KingstonImprov The troupe's facebook page.]